Granular Cell Tumors

 Etiology and Pathophysiology

 Granular cell tumors are typically solitary and smaller than 3 cm.
-Up to 10% of granular cell tumors are multiple (ie, two to four lesions).
-Granular cell tumors are usually located in the dermis or subcutis and less frequently in the submucosa, smooth muscle, or striated muscle.
+Up to 10% of granular cell tumors are multifocal (ie, two to four lesions).
+[4] Granular cell tumors are usually located in the dermis or subcutis and less frequently in the submucosa, smooth muscle, or striated muscle.
 They are also found in the internal organs, particularly in the upper aerodigestive tract.
 Benign and malignant counterparts are known; the latter are rare, comprising fewer than 2% of all granular cell tumors.
-[6]
+[10]

 Epidemiology